lanaash/Mikrotik/README.md

 In this case we track default route (e.g. PPPoE or BGP) and adjust VRRP priority if it is not found in the table.

-You need to comment the VRRP interfaces with 'Primary' pr 'Backup' and use priorities 100 and 90 respectively.
+You need to comment the VRRP interfaces with 'Primary' or 'Backup' and use priorities 100 and 90 respectively.

 You could schedule this to loop every 10 seconds for example.